What are the Essential Nutrients?

 Plus don’t forget...

-As well as getting all the important nutrients, in order to maintain healthy digestion, you need plenty of fiber and water.
+As well as getting all the essential nutrients, in order to maintain healthy digestion, you need plenty of fiber and water.

 Fiber is technically a dietary carbohydrate that your body can’t break down into sugar, like with other carbohydrates.